Lombiq/NPM-Targets/Readme.md

 ## About

 Provides automatic NPM package installation and a custom NPM command execution before building a .NET project.
 This way it is possible for example to manage assets (e.g. .scss files or images) in a folder that will be automatically compiled into the _wwwroot_ folder on build, which then can be excluded from the version control system.

-Note, that these operations are optimized by running them only if the corresponding files have been changed.
+These operations are optimized by running them only if the corresponding files have been changed.

+We at [Lombiq](https://lombiq.com/) also used this utility for the following projects:

+- The new [City of Santa Monica website](https://santamonica.gov/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://lombiq.com/blog/helping-the-city-of-santa-monica-with-orchard-core-consulting)).
+- The new [Smithsonian Folkways Recordings website](https://folkways.si.edu/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://lombiq.com/blog/smithsonian-folkways-recordings-now-upgraded-to-orchard-core)).
+- The new [Lombiq website](https://lombiq.com/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://lombiq.com/blog/how-we-renewed-and-migrated-lombiq-com-from-orchard-1-to-orchard-core)).

+Do you want to quickly try out this project and see it in action?
+Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!

 Also see our [Node.js Extensions](https://github.com/Lombiq/NodeJs-Extensions) project, which contains complete asset pipelines built on top of this project.